jhoneill/vsteam/.docs/Remove-VSTeamWorkItemPage.md

 ## DESCRIPTION
 This command removes pages from the layouts of WorkItem types.
-Built-in (inherited) pages cannot be removed, and if one is specified the command may report that there are are no workitem types suitable to process.
-Any groups and controls contained on the page will be deleted; to keep groups Set-VSTeamWorkItemPageGroup can be used to move it to a different page before deleting the page it was on.
+Built-in (inherited) pages cannot be removed, and if one is specified the command may report that there are no suitable WorkItem types to process.
+Any groups and controls contained on the page will be deleted; Set-VSTeamWorkItemPageGroup can be used to move a group to a different page before deleting the page it was on.

 ## EXAMPLES